Paradise City Arts Spring Show

-March 22–24: Paradise City Arts hosts New England’s premier and most celebrated shows of contemporary fine and decorative art.
-This MetroWest Boston event draws thousands of collectors, designers, and art enthusiasts seeking to connect with 170 curated exhibitors from across the country.
-It’s the go-to destination for imaginative home decor, fine art and sculpture, handcrafted fashion, jewelry, and gifts that transcend expectations.
-With music in the air, two cafes, and the themed exhibit Fresh Greens!, it’s not to be missed.
+March 21–23: Paradise City Arts hosts New England’s premier and most celebrated shows of contemporary fine and decorative arts.
+Their Marlborough event draws thousands of attendees of art buyers, designers, and enthusiasts seeking to connect with their 170 exceptional artists and makers from across the country.
+In MetroWest Boston with free parking, enjoy the special exhibition Living Color, music in the air, and two cafés.

 Read more